Goals vs. Objectives: What They Are & How to Use Them

 So their measurable objective is: Increase sales of ‘Rum Ham’ to new customers (a questionable decision, but at least it’s specific!)

-You should also be able to track the progress of your objective.
+You should also be able to track the progress of your objective and major business milestones.

 How else would you verify if you’re on the right track or not?!